FOREX-Dollar slips after Powell strikes balanced tone on inflation

-SINGAPORE/LONDON, Feb 8 (Reuters) - The dollar fell on Wednesday after Federal Reserve Chair Jerome Powell declined to meaningfully harden his tone on inflation in a closely-watched speech, despite last week's very strong employment numbers.
+LONDON/SINGAPORE, Feb 8 (Reuters) - The dollar fell on Wednesday after Federal Reserve Chair Jerome Powell declined to meaningfully harden his tone on inflation, despite very strong U.S. jobs numbers last week.

 The dollar slipped as Powell spoke and lost more ground in early European trading on Wednesday.

-Powell "didn't necessarily say something that was tangibly new," said Chris Weston, head of research at Pepperstone.
+"In fact, Powell essentially fell back on the FOMC statement," he said, referring to the Fed's interest rate press conference last week.

-"The markets and the central bank are all in a position now where they're just watching the data, so for now we're less sensitive to Fed officials and far more sensitive to data."
+"So that has taken the steam out of the dollar recovery that we'd see post the payrolls report."

-Investors were also digesting comments from two German European Central Bank (ECB) officials, who said euro zone interest rates still had a way to rise.
+Investors were also digesting hawkish comments from two German officials at the European Central Bank (ECB).

 "From where I stand today we need further, significant rate hikes," German central bank chief Joachim Nagel told the newspaper Boersen-Zeitung on Tuesday.

-His colleague Isabel Schnabel said: "It is not yet clear that monetary policy is actually working so much that we can hope for inflation to return to our inflation target of 2% in the medium term."
+His colleague Isabel Schnabel said it is not yet clear that the ECB rate hikes so far would bring inflation back to 2%.

 That sent the U.S. dollar index to a one-month high of 103.96 on Tuesday, as investors raised their expectations of how much further the Fed would need to keep raising interest rates.